ultibohub/API/README.md

 * logging/loggingdeviceoutputf.c - Implementation of logging_device_outputf() for ultibo/logging.h
 * platform/serialprintf.c - Implementation of serial_printf() for ultibo/platform.h
 * serial/serialdeviceprintf.c - Implementation of serial_device_printf() for ultibo/serial.h

+### Third party libraries:

+The libs folder contains header files for interfaces to the following third party libraries

+These are included in the Ultibo RTL as precompiled static libraries for each platform and can be included in your project by adding them to the LIBS = line of your Makefile

+* fftw3f - FFTW Fast Fourier Transforms
+* freetype2 - FreeType Font Rendering
+* libpng16 - PNG (Portable Network Graphics) Image Format
+* lua - LUA Language Interpreter
+* sqlite3 - SQLite Database Engine
+* vc4 - VideoCore IV Graphics Processor Interfaces
+* zlib - ZLIB Data Compression

 ### Example projects: